 – Share an unusual but powerful quote

-– Show a stunning but thought provoking image
+– Show a thought provoking image

 – Let them see the real you – a little humility goes a long way